 Are you interested in starting your own blog, but aren’t quite sure where to begin or what to write about?
 You may feel tempted to work on a broad topic and in many ways this is a great idea.
-Before you put pen to paper though, I’m going to explain what a niche blog is and it’s important to be selective in your primary blogging topic.
+Before you put pen to paper though, I’m going to explain what a niche blog is and why it’s important to be selective in choosing your primary blogging topic.

 In this post I’m going to try to help you understand a little more about blogging niches and why you should seriously think about niching down before you start out on a broader concept.